 Staff and volunteers should be instructed that if a person starts to become violent they should be given a clear and prompt warning to stop the conduct otherwise the police will be called.
 If the violent behaviour continues, call the police.
 The local police station phone number should be made available to staff and volunteers.
-Also, consider visiting the police station to introduce yourself, explain the situation, and ask who the most appropriate contact person is.
+Also, visit the police station to introduce yourself, explain the situation, and ask who the most appropriate contact person is.

 Except where it is necessary for a person to protect themselves or other people, parish staff or members of the congregation should not attempt to physically restrain or remove a violent person from the premises.
+Staff and volunteers should be instructed that if a person starts to become violent they should be given a clear and prompt warning to stop the conduct otherwise the police will be called.
+If the violent behaviour continues, call the police.